lkovari/lk-lib-v4/form-validation-monitor-v4/README.md

 ## Usage of the  Form Validation Monitor selector: _lk-form-validation-monitor-v4_

-_<lk-form-validation-monitor-v4 [mainFormGroup]="dataEntryForm" [distanceFrom]="5"></lk-form-validation-monitor-v4>_
+_<lk-form-validation-monitor-v4 [mainFormGroup]="dataEntryForm" [topGap]="5" [fontSize]="1"></lk-form-validation-monitor-v4>_

 Where the

-- dataEntryForm is the reference in the templae of the main form,
+- mainFormGroup is the reference in the templae of the main form,
-- distanceFrom is the height of the gap in rem, between the UI of the Form Validation Monitor and other UI elements
+- topGap is the height of the gap in rem, between the UI of the Form Validation Monitor and other UI elements above
 - fontSize is the numeric value the size of font in rem

 _<form (ngSubmit)="onSubmit(dataEntryForm)" #dataEntryForm="ngForm" novalidate autocomplete="off">_